x

 Now more than ever, the government can’t afford to squander funds by allowing pupil premium to remain unaccountable, says Simon Barnes, former teacher and founder of a teacher-run tuition company…

 Pupil premium was established in 2011 as a way for schools to close the attainment gap among students eligible for free school meals.
-The programme provided support in maths and English up to GCSE level, and the success of the first several years of investment was cause for significant optimism.
+The programme provided support in maths and English up to GCSE level.
+The success of the first several years of investment was cause for significant optimism.

-However, by 2019 the Education Select Committee noted that the funds earmarked for targeted tutoring were instead being used to “plug holes in schools’ budgets”, due to a lack of accountability for how they were spent.
+However, by 2019 the Education Select Committee noted that the funds earmarked for targeted tutoring were instead being used to “plug holes in schools’ budgets”.
+This was due to a lack of accountability for how they were spent.

 Instead of catching up with their peers, DfE statistics show that the same pupils eligible for the premium were receiving fixed-term exclusions at a higher rate than before.